-Add $350 \ \mu L$ Buffer RP1 and $3.5 \ \mu L$ β-mercaptoethanol (β-ME) to the cell pellet or to ground tissue and vortex vigorously.
+Add $350 \mu$ L Buffer RP1 and $3.5 \mu$ L β-mercaptoethanol (β-ME) to the cell pellet or to ground tissue and vortex vigorously.

-Note: As alternative to $\beta$ -ME the reducing agent DTT or TCEP may be used.
-Use a final concentration of 10-20 mM DTT or TCEP within the Lysis Buffer RP1 (e.g. ad $7-14 \mu$ L of a 500 mM DTT or TCEP solution).
+Note: As alternative to $\beta$ -ME the reducing agent DTT or TCEP may be use instead of $\beta$ -ME.
+Use a final concentration of 10-20 mM DTT or TCEP within the Lysis Buffer RP1.

-3 Filtrate lysate
+3 Filtration of the lysate

-Reduce viscosity and clear the lysate by filtration through NucleoSpin® Filter: Place NucleoSpin® Filter (violet ring) in a Collection Tube (2 mL), apply the mixture, and centrifuge for 1 min at $11,000 \times g$ .
+Reduce viscosity and clear the lysate by filtration through NucleoSpin® Filter: Place NucleoSpin® Filter (violet ring) in a Collection Tube, apply the mixture, and centrifuge for 1 min at 11,000 x g.